canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/fall-through-cache/fall-through-cache <code>fall-through-cache</code>]
 			</td>
 			<td>
-				Extends instance creation and data fetching functionality to immediately return an instance using data from a cache while simultaneously making a request, updating the instance when the request completes.
-This is positioned lower than `can/map` so that CanJS types are created by the `Instance Interface` methods.
+				Extends instance hydration and data fetching functionality to immediately return using data from a cache while simultaneously making a request, updating the instance when the request completes.
+This is positioned lower than `constructor` so that the `Instance Interface` hydration methods can be extended.
 			</td>
 		</tr>
 		<tr>